The 21 Best Road Trips From Denver

 An image of Santa Fe, New Mexico during dusk with street lights on, buildings on both sides of the road, and the mountain in the background still visible.

-The direct way is to sit for 6 hours on I-25, so if you're in a hurry, take the interstate.
+The direct way to New Mexico is to sit for 6 hours on I-25, so if you're in a hurry, take the interstate.

-The real road trip to New Mexico's high desert means taking I-70 or US-285 west and then driving south through the Rockies and San Luis Valley.
-This route takes you past massive 14,000-foot peaks, the Great Sand Dunes, and straight into the historic adobe architecture of the New Mexico capital.
+The real road trip to New Mexico's high desert means taking I-70 or US-285 west and then driving south through the Rockies and San Luis Valley using our driving guide to Taos.
+From there, it's a short, stunning drive straight into the historic adobe architecture of Santa Fe.
+If you have more time, you can drive another hour south and extend your road trip to Albuquerque.

 Madison River near the West Entrance to Yellowstone National Park